mcneel/computeclient_py/docs/Mesh.rst

    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :return: New mesh representing the surface
    :rtype: rhino3dm.Mesh
+.. py:function:: CreateFromSubD(subd, displayDensity, multiple=False)

+   Create a mesh from a SubD limit surface

+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :rtype: rhino3dm.Mesh
+.. py:function:: CreateFromSubDControlNet(subd, multiple=False)

+   Create a mesh from a SubD control net

+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :rtype: rhino3dm.Mesh
 .. py:function:: CreatePatch(outerBoundary, angleToleranceRadians, pullbackSurface, innerBoundaryCurves, innerBothSideCurves, innerPoints, trimback, divisions, multiple=False)